Council of Ministers: Membership

 MINISTERS WITH PORTFOLIO

 Crown Prince Mohammad bin Naif bin Abdulaziz Al-Saud

 Education: BA in political science, USA, 1981

 Positions Held: Assistant Minister of Interior for Security Affairs (1999-2012); Minister of Interior since November 5, 2012.
-King Salman named him Deputy Crown Prince and Second Deputy Prime Minister on January 23, 2015.
+Deputy Crown Prince and Second Deputy Prime Minister, January 23, 2015-April 29, 2015.
+King Salman named him Crown Prince and Deputy Prime Minister on April 29, 2015.
 Extended biography

 Minister of Education:

 Education: PhD in Civil Engineering, University of Dundee, 2002; MA in Architecture, California State University, 1984; BE in Architecture, King Saud University, 1981.

 Position: Honorary Visiting Fellow, Department of Journalism, City University London; chief executive officer, Prince Mohammed bin Salman Foundation (MISK); 2014; various executive positions with Saudi Research and Marketing Group (SRMG) since 2003; chief executive officer, SRMG, 2008-2015; board member of several private and government companies, including Saudi Printing & Packaging Company, Saline Water Conversion Corporation (governmental), and Saudi Automotive Services Co.
 Named Minister of Education on January 29, 2015.

 Minister of Municipal and Rural Affairs: